Patchethium/Anthium/README.md

 Training recipe for the TTS system [Anthe](https://github.com/Patchethium/Anthe).

-This project is still in its very early stage, don't expect you'd find anything useful here for now.
+This project is still in its **very** early stage, don't expect you'd find anything useful here for now.

 ## Inference

 At this point this repository only supports inference from pre-trained models, I'll update the preprocessing and training part as soon as possible.

-### Clone this repo
+### Clone this repository

 ```bash
 git clone https://github.com/Patchethium/Anthe-training.git